 In this answer, ChatGPT showed one of its current weaknesses, which is the limited ability to turn image feedback.
-Despite this, the AI tried to add some drawings (that were not correct), and also included textual descriptions of the Lewis diagrams which were correct but might be improved in order to be more illustrative.
+Despite this, the AI tried to add some drawings (that were not correct), and also included textual descriptions of the Lewis diagrams which were correct but might be improved in order to be more didactic.

-However, the same question was better answered in 2024.
-Even if only one Lewis diagram was correct (that of NH3), the procedure to draw the three diagrams and the textual descriptions of all of them are not only correct, but also much more illustrative than before.
+However, the same question was better answered in 2024 (more organized, clearer and correct textual descriptions of what should look like the Lewis diagram, and how it can be obtained).
+Regretfully, only one image of the Lewis diagrams was totally correct (that of NH3), which might drive students to certain confusion.
+Thus, only one third of the question is correct.